Shreyas4991/Eventloop/README.md

 # EventLoop
+## WARNING: This project is incomplete
 Ideally event-driven code is best written in languages like javascript or with libraries.
 The event loop is a single threaded model.
 That said, I wrote this stuff primarily to
-* Revisit low level C programming after a long time.
+* Revisit low level C programming after a long time(I am a theorist).
 * Implement some fundamental concept in CS
-* Get accustomed to MakeFiles again.
+* Get accustomed to being systematic at writing projects again.

+This is a very amateur attempt as can be seen from the Makefile structure, occasional use of print statements for debugging and especially the excessive structuring up for limited functionality.

 ## How this works
 * You register events initially.
 Execute code sequentially and synchronously.
 Trigger events and have the callback corresponding to them execute on a thread on which the eventloop runs.